 Well, actually, the point of Wikicountability is to allow Rove’s nonprofit “educational” 501(c)(4) to maintain its nonprofit status by pretending to be doing something nonpolitical with 50 percent of the money they’ve raised from secret donors.

 If not “the point” of Wikicountability, this—that Crossroads GPS must do “social welfare” work in addition to funding attack ads during elections in order to keep on keeping its donors secret—is certainly a point, and one that should be mentioned in any report on the group’s non-election-related activities.
-This is the second time I’ve noticed the Times failing to do so.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+This is the second time I’ve noticed the Times failing to do so.Liz Cox Barrett is a writer at CJR.
 Tags: Alex Pareene, Crossroads GPS, Karl Rove, New York Times, Wikicountability